developer3389/vpn-dev-guide/README.md

 > [!WARNING]
 > If the local directory already contains files, they will not be deleted, but they will be shadowed by the mount point and will become visible again only after unmounting.

-### What This Gives You in VS Code

-As a result:

-- you can run the client in one window;
-- you can run the server in the other window;
-- the project tree on each machine can contain both parts of the system;
-- the AI assistant gets access to the full project context rather than only the local half.

 ### How to Unmount